 - Projects that involve monitoring, inventorying, or preservation of Wisconsin’s rare plant or lichen species listed on the Wisconsin Department of Natural Resources’ Natural Heritage Working List.

-- Projects that leverage resources and partnerships are prioritized.
+- Projects that leverage resources and partnerships.

 - Applicant must be one of the following: a nonprofit organization with approved 501(c)(3) status; a federal, state, or local governmental unit, an Indian tribe; or an accredited school, college, or university.

 - Preference will be given to projects that demonstrate matching funds.

 - Projects involving invasive species removal, gardening, or education are not eligible.